 This tour takes in ‘the big three’: Angkor Wat, Angkor Thom/Bayon, and Ta Prohm (‘the Angelina Jolie/Tomb Raider temple’, as the guides like to call it), which are the must-see highlights for most visitors.

 This route is easily done in a day, including a break back in town or at the hotel for lunch/nap, and is the most popular route if you only have one day, as it takes in the main attractions.

 The 26 km grand circuit continues through the north gate of Angkor Thom and heads east, passing Preah Khan and Neak Pean, before turning south at Ta Som and passing East Mebon and Pre Rup, before turning west by Sras Srang and then south at Banteay Kdei for Angkor Wat.
 This is the route to do if you want to spend time at more lesser-visited temples.

 Keep in mind that while the tuk tuk drivers might prefer you do these routes, especially the petit circuit, as it keeps things simple for them and saves them money on fuel compared to if you were bouncing back and forth, and these routes are logical – if you’re riding a bicycle they will probably be the routes you follow – the circuits were created by the French a hundred years ago, well before mass tourism.

-What Time Should You Start and End Your Days at the Temples
+What Time Should You Start and End Your Temple Days

 What time you start out in the morning depends upon how much time you have, how crazy you are about archaeology, how important it is to you to get great photos, whether you’re a ‘morning person’ or not, and how you handle the heat.